cskillzmartin/Xsplit_Broadcaster_Select_A_Chat/README.md

 # Xsplit Broadcaster Select A Chat
 An Xsplit Broadcaster extension that allows the user to show individual YouTube live chat messages from viewers as stream source content.
-The video linked here is the closest thing I have to an overview. https://youtu.be/UwJOd8Vjer8
+This project has ~15 unique clones per month.
+If you are a user, please feel free to add feature requests as an issue https://github.com/cskillzmartin/Xsplit_Broadcaster_Select_A_Chat/issues.
+I will work on them as they come in.

 # Constraints
 This plugin is structured the way it is because